InputUsername/website/content/about.md

 Hi!
 My name is Koen and I'm a developer and Computing Science student from The Netherlands.
-I've obtained a Bachelor's degree in Computing Science from the University of Groningen, and I'm currently doing my Master's in Software Science at Radboud University.
+I've obtained a Bachelor's degree in Computing Science from the University of Groningen, and I'm currently doing a Master's degree in Software Engineering and Distributed Systems.

-I've been programming for a long time, and over the years I've created a whole bunch of projects.
-Most of them are available on my [GitHub], but below is a selection of some of the more interesting ones.
+Over the years I've worked on a wide range of projects.
+Most of them are available on [GitHub], but below is a selection of some of the more interesting ones.

 [GitHub]: https://github.com/InputUsername